-

 This module will provide an introduction to biodiversity with particular focus on marine organisms.
 Students will be taught how we name and classify species using a hierarchical system.
 Students will learn where different organisms live and how they interact in various ecosystems in our oceans.
 Students will gain a basic understanding of food webs, primary production and marine ecology.

-Water: Landscape and Environmental Management (GGP1208)
+Water, Landscape and Environmental Management (GGP1208)

 Here we begin our overview of contemporary physical geography.
 The module is structured around key themes that are prominent in geographical thinking about the environment.
-Lectures provide a framework for understanding these themes, and through supporting laboratory classes we explore examples of their local manifestation using quantitative data, graphic and spatial statistical analysis.
+Lectures provide a framework for understanding these themes, and through fieldwork and supporting laboratory classes we explore examples of their local manifestation using quantitative data, graphic and spatial statistical analysis.

 Principles and Applications of Geography 1 (GGX2201)